nomemory/neat-chess/README.md

 POC implementation for the UCI Protocol.

-This is project is work in progresa and subject to change.
+This project is work in progress.

+The API is subject to change.

+`stockfish` is installed as a command-line tool (for MAC: `brew install stockfish`)

 Example: